6 Benefits of Content Curation

 3 Streamlines content creation

 There’s a lot of content out there, and most of it isn’t all that helpful.
 By curating content and organizing it in a way that makes reading and digesting information easier, you’re making your insight useful to your target audience.

 Let’s face it: nobody wants to read about how great your products/services are 24/7.
 Curating content that already exists gives you the unique opportunity to share multiple perspectives, even if you don’t necessarily agree with every viewpoint.

-Before you get started on the process of content curation, you need to know who you’re writing for, and what they’re expecting from you.
+Before you get started on the process of curating content, you need to know who the audience is, and what they’re expecting from you.